On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

-A broken book decomposition {\it carries}, or {\it supports}, a Reeb vector field if the binding is composed of periodic orbits, while the other orbits are transverse to the foliation given on the complement of the binding by the interior of the pages (this foliation by relatively compact leaves is usually non trivial, as opposed to the genuine open book case).
-In the proof of Theorem \ref{thm: main}, we construct a supporting broken book decomposition for any fixed nondegenerate Reeb vector field on a $3$-manifold~$M$ from a covering of $M$ by pseudo-holomorphic curves, given by the non-triviality of the $U$-map in embedded contact homology.
-The projected pseudo-holomorphic curves are then converted into surfaces with boundary whose interiors are transverse to the Reeb vector field using a construction of Fried \cite{Fr}.
-These surfaces give a complete system of transverse surfaces to the Reeb vector field, meaning that their union intersects every orbit.
+In the proof of Theorem \ref{thm: main}, we construct a supporting broken book decomposition for any fixed nondegenerate Reeb vector field on a $3$-manifold~$M$ from a cover of $M$ by pseudo-holomorphic curves, given by the non-triviality of the $U$-map in embedded contact homology.
+Using a construction of Fried that glues and resolves such curves~\cite{Fr}, the projected pseudo-holomorphic curves are converted into $R$-sections.
+We can then extract from this collection a finite complete system of disjoint $R$-sections to the Reeb vector field, meaning that their union intersects every orbit.
+We then complete the broken book decomposition in the complement of the chosen $R$-sections.
+The novelty in our approach is to combine pseudo-holomorphic curves with Fried's techniques.

+It is worth noticing that the binding of the broken book produced by Theorem \ref{thm: main} for a contact form $\lambda$ can be taken to have total action less than or equal to the {\it spectrum} of any class $\sigma \in ECH(M,\lambda)$ with $U(\sigma)\neq 0$, see Section \ref{sec: ECH} for a definition.

+We believe that the notion of a (degenerate) broken book decomposition is interesting in its own right.
+Near the binding, the broken book foliation looks like the mapping torus of a transverse foliation of Le Calvez~\cite{LeC} and our study could also be seen as a first step towards generalising Le Calvez' theory to vector fields in three dimensions.

+Birkhoff sections are often useful for understanding the dynamics of a given vector field.
+We hope that broken book decompositions will also help answering dynamical questions.
+In this direction, we give two applications of Theorem~\ref{thm: main}.